tot-ra/graphql-schema-registry/README.md

 integration with gateway.
 Check out [examples folder](examples/README.md) on how to implement it.
 Note however, that gateway is very simplified and does not have proper error handling, cost limits or fail-safe mechanisms.

+In gateway, you may also find useful our [graphql-query-cost](https://github.com/pipedrive/graphql-query-cost) library too.
+Check it out

 ![](https://app.lucidchart.com/publicSegments/view/7cd430fc-05b7-4c9e-8dc4-15080da125c6/image.png?v=2)

 ### DB structure